Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Likelihood

-By considering default and recovery processes separately and assuming a large number of firms in the portfolio, some approximation can be justified to simplify the evaluation of the likelihood function and its maximization procedures.
-This is the approach taken by D\"{u}llmann and Trapp (2004) and it is discussed in the next section.
+By considering default and recovery processes separately and assuming a large number of firms in the portfolio, some approximation can be justified to simplify the evaluation of the likelihood function (\ref{eqn_joint_L}) and its maximization procedures to get MLEs for the model parameters.
+This is the approach taken by Frye (2000b) and D\"{u}llmann and Trapp (2004) that follows two stages.
+In the first stage, the parameters for the default process $(\rho, p)$ and systematic factor $\bm{X}$ are estimated.
+Then, the parameters of the recovery model $(\mu, \sigma, \omega)$ are evaluated in the second stage.